Skip to content

 4. From the Month dropdown menu, select a required month.

-5. From the Yesr dropdown menu, select a required year.
+5. From the Year dropdown menu, select a required year.

 6. Once done, click Apply.